mojotech/capybara-ui/README.md

 Docs [here](/docs/table_of_contents.md).
 Check out the [wiki](https://github.com/mojotech/capybara-ui/wiki) for more ideas and tips.

 #Overview
-CapybaraUI (formerly called Dill) is a [Capybara](https://github.com/jnicklas/capybara) abstraction that makes it easy to define reuseable DOM "widgets", aka [page objects](http://www.assertselenium.com/automation-design-practices/page-object-pattern/), and introduces the concept of "roles" to allow you to easily organize your testing methods and widgets.
-CapybaraUI also introduces some helpers and syntactic sugar to make your testing even easier.
+Capybara-UI (formerly called Dill) is a [Capybara](https://github.com/jnicklas/capybara) abstraction that makes it easy to define reuseable DOM "widgets", aka [page objects](http://www.assertselenium.com/automation-design-practices/page-object-pattern/), and introduces the concept of "roles" to allow you to easily organize your testing methods and widgets.
+Capybara-UI also introduces some helpers and syntactic sugar to make your testing even easier.

-### Before CapybaraUI
+### Before Capybara-UI
 ```ruby
 feature 'Admin new user page' do
   it 'should be able to create a new user' do